 - Summary Types: Wordcab is capable of generating a variety of customizable summary types, including

-The following set of guides will introduce the mechanics of the Wordcab API, and walk you through a number of practical use cases.
+The following guides will introduce the Wordcab API's mechanics and walk you through many practical use cases.